The End? The Reason to Endure

 “Eighty-six years I have served Him, and He never did me any injury: how then can I blaspheme my King and my Saviour? …You threaten me with fire that burns only for an hour… but you are ignorant of the coming judgment and of eternal punishment reserved for the ungodly.
 What are you waiting for?
 Bring on what you will!”

-These were the last words St Polycarp, a famous martyr during another wave of heightened Roman persecution, revealing the grit and the attitude of the church in Smyrna.
-Polycarp was a pupil of the Apostle John, and probably the “angel of the church” (messenger or leader) in Smyrna whom Jesus was addressing in Revelation 2:8-11.
+These were the last words St Polycarp, a famous martyr during another wave of heightened Roman persecution, revealing the church’s grit and attitude in Smyrna.
+Polycarp was a pupil of the Apostle John and probably the “angel of the church” (messenger or leader) in Smyrna whom Jesus was addressing in Revelation 2:8-11.

 Smyrna, present-day Izmir in Turkey, printed coins which claimed it was “the biggest and most beautiful city in Asia.”
 This coastal city was prosperous because of the trade routes and its natural beauty.
-The town was filled with magnificent temples and statues – a number of these are well preserved today.
-The figure of Bacchus (Roman) or Dionysus (Greek), god of wine and immoral revelling, tells us much about the culture of the day.
-So also the statue Cybele, mother of the gods, reveal that in this city women were honoured or even venerated within certain people groups.
+The town was filled with magnificent temples and statues – some of these are well preserved today.
+The figure of Bacchus (Roman) or Dionysus (Greek), god of wine and immoral revelling tells us much about the day’s culture.
+So also, the statue Cybele, mother of the gods, reveals that in this city, women were honoured or even venerated within certain people groups.
 The citizens of this Greek city were loyal to Rome, dedicating a temple to the goddess Roma around 195 BC.
-It also had a temple preserved for the Imperial Cult, devoted to the worship of the emperor.
+It also had a temple preserved for the Imperial Cult, devoted to worshipping the emperor.

 collage_Smyrna